Georgia Aquarium Veterinary Student Preceptorship/Externship Program

 firstname.lastname@example.org with “Vet Extern Program” in the subject line.

 Incomplete applications will not be considered.
 It is the student’s responsibility to check that their information packet is complete.
 Your application will be reviewed by Dr. Alexa McDermott, Dr. Chelsea Anderson, and Dr. Tonya Clauss.

 For additional questions or inquiries, please e-mail: email@example.com.

 Follow me on: Facebook “Fin Page” – YouTube – Blog – Linkedin – Twitter

 Dr Richmond Loh DipProjMgt, BSc, BVMS, MPhil (Pathology), MANZCVS (Aquatics & Pathobiology), CertAqV, CMAVA, NATA Signatory.

-THE FISH VET, Perth, Western Australia, AUSTRALIA.
 Mobile Aquatic Veterinary Medical & Diagnostic Services.